 Q: What would you tell someone who wants to start their own unique horse discipline?

 You must have a clear vision.
 You must stay on your path.
-You must surround yourself with like minded fearless people.
-Never ever give up.
+Surround yourself with like-minded fearless people.
+And never ever give up.

 Q: I know you are still riding!
 Would you like to tell us something about your current horses?